kennytilton/mxtodomvc/README.md

 </blockquote>

 ## Building TodoMVC from Scratch
-That completes high level look at Matrix, mxWeb, and a bit of TodoMVC.
+That completes our high level look at Matrix, mxWeb, and a bit of TodoMVC.

 To see the full mxWeb treatment of TodoMVC, switch to the branch "building" in this repo.